DevnagriAI/devnagri_docs/guide/Dota_web.md

 ## Filter By

-Users can filter from all the segments on basis of the status of the segments such as Translated, Untranslated, Accepted, Rejected, Commented, Duplicates etc.
+Filter from all the segments on basis of the status of the segments such as Translated, Untranslated, Accepted, Rejected, Commented, Duplicates etc.

 ![sort](./images/filter.png)

 ## Advance Filter

-Users can filter from all the segments by using advance filter options such as Source Text, Translation Type, Sort By, With tags in the source segments.
+Filter the segments using options such as Source Text, Translation Type, Sort By, Created at and segments With tags in the source segments.

 ![Advancesort](./images/DOTA_Web/AdvanceFilter1.png)